 At the end of the last post a story was promised, and really it is too interesting not to share.
 Here at the Monitor Center we are fortunate enough to have our own x-ray machine.
 Normally we use this device to x-ray concretions to determine what the artifact inside looks like.
 On a Thursday morning a couple of weeks ago, we were examining something a little different.
-Will, Fred – the conservator for the museum collection, and I were x-raying a painting.
+Will, Fred, and I were x-raying a painting.

 We had to x-ray the painting in three sections as it is larger than our x-ray plates.
 Will then digitally stitched these images together and there it was; a completely different ship from the one visible in the painting and clearly sinking.

 While not quite as exciting as finding a secret map on the back of the Declaration of Independence, there was a definite movie-like quality to this moment.
 This is not something that happens in real day-to-day life in the lab.
 This is something you read about or see once at a conference.

 USS Somers has its own interesting bit of history.
 This is the only ship in the United States Navy to undergo a mutiny leading to executions.
 Three men were hung for plotting mutiny and buried at sea in 1842.
 The ship sank four years later, and its lasting legacy is that due to the mutiny on board, the US Naval Academy at Annapolis, Maryland was founded.

 Check back to the blog soon as we will be posting the results of the origami challenge and updates of our progress in the lab.